What is Casper (CSPR)?

 TLDR

-1. Enterprise-First Blockchain – Built to solve business adoption challenges with predictable fees, upgradeable contracts, and on-chain governance.
+1. Enterprise-first blockchain – Built to meet business needs with features like predictable fees, upgradeable contracts, and regulatory compliance frameworks.

-3. Real-World Asset (RWA) Focus – The network is architecturally optimized for compliant tokenization of assets like real estate and financial instruments.
+3. Real-world asset (RWA) hub – The network is architecturally optimized for tokenizing regulated assets like real estate, financial instruments, and intellectual property.

 Deep Dive